knjeru/gSchool_Exercises/_05_jquery/readme.md

 # Chapter 5: jQuery
-The fifth step of becoming a web developer involves jQuery: The *de facto* library for manipulating web-pages.
+The fifth step of becoming a web developer involves jQuery: *The de facto library for manipulating web-pages*.

 ## Objectives
 We've defined the following objectives: